staabm/staabm.github.io/_posts/2022-07-30-phpstan-result-cache-improvements.md

 When working on a project which uses several PHPStan configuration files, for which you invoke `phpstan` in a CI job, chances are high you are also affected by that problem.

-Another scenario where you might hit this problem is a classical shared CI server setup, where several projects run CI jobs run in a single non-isolated environment.
+Another scenario where you might hit this problem is a classical shared CI server setup, where several projects run CI jobs in a single non-isolated environment.

-The most common case is a development workstation, where several projects are developed.
+The most common case is a workstation, where several projects are developed.
 As soon as you jump between projects PHPStan needs to rebuild the cache from scratch.

-In such mentioned cases, until PHPStan 1.7.16 you had to define a [`tmpDir`](https://phpstan.org/config-reference#caching) or `resultCachePath` per phpstan.neon file beeing used.
+In such mentioned cases, until PHPStan 1.8.1 you had to define a [`tmpDir`](https://phpstan.org/config-reference#caching) or `resultCachePath` per PHPStan configuration beeing used.

 ### Working on a fix